shreyas-sriram/security-engineer-job-search/questions.md

 ## Information Security Engineer, Snap
 > 3 Sep 2020

-<details><summary>Do you have any questions for me - Right off the cuff</summary>
+<details><summary>Explain ssl or ssh and break it down in as much detail as you can.</summary>
 <p>

-- It's essential to demonstrate that you can really go deep... there are plenty of followup questions and (sometimes tangential) angles to explore.
-There's a lot of Information Security Engineer experts who've worked at Snap, who provide this sort of practice through mock interviews.
-There's a whole list of them curated on Prepfully. prepfully.com/practice-interviews
+- In these sorts of interviews you really need to drill down and understand what the interviewer is looking for.
+A good way to simulate a real interview experience is to do a mock with one of the Snap Information Security Engineer experts on Prepfully, rated super strongly on TrustPilot... prepfully.com/practice-interviews

 </p>
 </details>